 Tokina 100mm f/2.8

-Tokina 100mm f/2.8 (55mm filters, 18.1 oz./513g, 1:1 close focus, about $490). enlarge.
-The biggest source of support for this free website is when you use these links, especially this link directly to this lens at Adorama in both Nikon or Canon EOS mounts, or at Amazon in Nikon or in Canon EOS mounts when you get anything, regardless of the country in which you live.
+Tokina 100mm f/2.8 (55mm filters, 18.1 oz./513g, 1:1 close focus, about $349). enlarge.
+The biggest source of support for this free website is when you use these links, especially this link directly to this lens at Adorama in both Nikon or Canon EOS mounts, or at Amazon in Nikon or in Canon EOS mounts or at B&H in all mounts when you get anything, regardless of the country in which you live.
 Thank you!
 Ken.

 This Tokina 100mm f/2.8 Macro is a fantastic lens.